apache/iotdb/docs/Development/HowToCommit.md

 You can check [issues](https://issues.apache.org/jira/projects/IOTDB/issues) and participate in the resolution, or make other improvements.

-Submit pr, at least one more agree and there is no conflict, you can merge
+After submitting the pr, after passing the Travis-CI test and Sonar code quality inspection, at least one Committer agrees and the code does not conflict, you can merge

 ## PR guide